Esri/distance-direction-addin-dotnet/README.md

 ##### Obtain the Dependent Repositories

 * Clone this repository
-* Clone each of the following component repository *to the same root folder location*
+* Clone the following component repository *to the same root folder location*
 	* [coordinate-conversion-addin-dotnet](https://github.com/Esri/coordinate-conversion-addin-dotnet)
 * Your local folder structure should now look like: